Powerlearnproject/se-assignment-4-github-and-visual-studio-Socialstranger/README.md

 Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.
 Introduction to Visual Studio:

-What is Visual Studio, and what are its key features?
+what is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?
 Integrating GitHub with Visual Studio:

 Describe the steps to integrate a GitHub repository with Visual Studio.
 How does this integration enhance the development workflow?
 Debugging in Visual Studio:

 Explain the debugging  tools available in Visual Studio.
 How can developers use these tools to identify and fix issues in their code?
 Collaborative Development using GitHub and Visual Studio:

  Discuss how GitHub and Visual Studio can be used together to support collaborative development.
 Provide a real-world example of a project that benefits from this integration.

 Submission Guidelines: